ROI on business security

 But perhaps the most difficult benefit to assign a dollar amount to might just be the peace of mind that business leaders will get from taking a hands-on approach toward keeping your assets safer.

+However, the ROI of business security is high.
 Once you stop telling yourself that security is something you can’t afford and move into a mindset of “I’ll make the security efforts that are the most effective and affordable today,” you’ll have a better sense of control over your business and its security risks.

 Thankfully, big improvements in security don’t always require huge investments in security systems or overhauls of your technology infrastructure.